Bachelor of Arts in Psychology

 The Undergraduate Psychology Majors Association

 The goal of the Psychology Majors Association (PMA) is to provide opportunities for students to apply their appreciation of psychology through activities outside of the classroom.
 PMA also promotes networking between students and faculty members within the psychology department.
-PMA members participate in a variety of opportunities including volunteer work, field trips, workshops on graduate school, and current topics in psychology, and career development.
+PMA members participate in a variety of opportunities including volunteer work, field trips, workshops on graduate school, current topics in psychology, and career development.
 More information is available at Psychology Majors Association.

 Psychology Majors of Color